MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 -   In the properties window for each database, choose Files and add the additional space needed for the size of the largest table for that database to the Initial Size column.
 When adding additional space, you are increasing the space for the data file (MDF) and the transaction log file (LDF) as well.

--   Repeat for the remaining [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+-   Repeat for the remaining Dynamics GP databases.

 -   Right-click the TEMPDB database and select Properties.
-Choose Files and add the additional space needed for the size of the largest table of all [!INCLUDE[prodshort](../includes/prodshort.md)] databases to the Space Allocated (MB) column.
+Choose Files and add the additional space needed for the size of the largest table of all Dynamics GP databases to the Space Allocated (MB) column.
 When adding additional space, you are increasing the space for the data file (MDF) and the transaction log file (LDF) as well.

 ![displays a lightbulb to indication tips and tricks.](media/lightbulb.png "Lightbulb symbol")If the database size is not manual configured, the time needed to upgrade the databases will increase because the database data, transaction log and TEMPDB files will all have to increase.